scottstts/prompt_lib/storyboard/template_animation_docs.md

 ## Animation Breakdown

-The animation for Template 19 unfolds in two distinct, sequential phases, creating a clear visual hierarchy by first building the structure and then populating it with content.
-The overall motion is clean, organized, and follows a bottom-to-top sequence.
+The animation for Template 19 unfolds in a structured and visually engaging sequence, using coordinated movements and staggered timing to guide the viewer's focus.

-1.  **Staggered Container Entrance:** The animation begins with the five list item containers appearing in a staggered, bottom-up cascade.
-    *   **Sequence:** The first container (labeled "1") animates in, followed by the second, third, fourth, and fifth containers in numerical order.
-There is a consistent, short delay between the start of each container's animation, creating a smooth, overlapping waterfall effect.
-    *   **Motion & Easing:** Each container slides into its final position from the bottom-left.
-The motion has a fluid and polished feel, utilizing a distinct ease-out curve where it starts quickly and gently decelerates to a stop without any bounce or overshoot.

-2.  **Sequential Text Reveal:** After all five containers have settled into their final positions, there is a brief pause.
-The placeholder text content is then revealed sequentially.
-    *   **Sequence:** Following the same bottom-to-top order, the text for item 1 animates in, followed by the text for item 2, and so on, until all five items are populated.
-This reinforces the visual flow established in the first phase.
-    *   **Motion & Easing:** The text for each item animates in with a quick and crisp motion.
-It combines a fast fade-in (from 0% to 100% opacity) with a subtle slide-up from a position slightly below its final baseline.
-This animation is much faster and more subtle than the container entrance, ensuring it feels like a content reveal rather than a structural change.
+1.  **Title Entrance:** The sequence begins with the title text area, which animates into place with a subtle and quick fade-in and slide-up motion from a slightly lower position.
+This happens very fast, establishing the header.

+2.  **Main Structure Entrance:** Immediately following the title, the primary layout elements animate in concurrently.
+    *   The large, rounded rectangular container on the right slides in smoothly from the right edge.
+    *   Simultaneously, the first list item on the left (composed of a circular icon placeholder and a pill-shaped text container) slides in from the left edge.
+    *   Both animations use a smooth ease-out curve, starting fast and gently decelerating as they reach their final positions.

+3.  **List Cascade & Icon Flip:** The remaining three list items animate in sequentially from top to bottom.
+    *   Each item slides in from the left with a short, consistent delay after the one above it, creating a clean cascading effect.
+    *   As each list item's container settles into its final position, its circular icon placeholder executes a quick, crisp 360-degree flip along its vertical (Y) axis.
+This adds a delightful and dynamic micro-interaction to the sequence.

+4.  **Content Reveal:** Once all structural elements are in place, the placeholder content is revealed.
+    *   The large icon within the right container fades into view.
+    *   Almost simultaneously, the text placeholders within the list items on the left fade in sequentially, following the same top-to-bottom staggered timing as their containers.
+This reinforces the downward flow of the animation.

 ---